Agent Surface Map

 Recommendation

 Use OpenAPI when the agent must generate a request, choose parameters, or type a client.
-Use Markdown docs when the agent must explain venue taxonomy, data availability, credits, gaps, or when a route should not be used for a buyer’s question.
+Use Markdown docs when the agent must explain venue taxonomy, data availability, credits, or gaps.
 Usellms.txt and llms-full.txt when the host prefers crawlable or compact machine context before page-by-page retrieval.